 Understanding a Pathology Report

-The articles provides general information about what you will find in a pathology report.
+The article goes over what you will find in a pathology report.

 Patient Guide to Tumor Markers